Do you know Cyprus has more than 30 private colleges that are open to international students?

-Read here in detail on how much can an international student earn in Cyprus to understand better.
+Read here in detail how much can an international student earn in Cyprus to understand better.

-If your sole purpose of coming to Cyprus is to study, then I suggest you stay far from these kinds of colleges and agents.
+If your sole purpose for coming to Cyprus is to study, then I suggest you stay far from these kinds of colleges and agents.

 Do proper research and then only apply.